-In this interview series, MBS lecturers who also teach in the field of executive education give an insight into their research projects and explain how corporate practice and students benefit from it.
+In this series, we hold regular interviews with members of the Munich Business School (MBS) faculty to gain insights into their research projects and discover how this work benefits business and students.
 Today it is the turn of Prof. Dr. Florian Bartholomae, Professor for Economics at Munich Business School and trainer for the Game Theory module in the Certified Strategy Manager course.

 MBS Insights: Professor Bartholomae, what exciting research projects are you currently working on?

 Prof. Dr. Florian Bartholomae: I am working on two projects at the moment.
 On the one hand, I am working on the (economic) effects of digitalization.
 I am interested, for example, in the general conditions under which digitalization is advantageous for companies and for competition.
 If you look at the cost-saving effect of digitalization in particular, all companies are actually exposed to digitalization pressure – but this can ultimately have a negative impact on the companies if the initial costs of digitalization cannot be compensated for by the resulting stronger competition.
 A second aspect is whether and how traditional business models can change as a result of new technologies such as 3D printing – here, too, it is not really clear whether companies ultimately benefit by outsourcing production to consumers.

 The second major project is the analysis of the corona pandemic or the (political) measures to contain it.
 My MBS colleague Prof. Dr. Eva Stumpfegger and I recently published an analysis in the CESifo Forum.
 In this paper, we deal in particular with the purposefulness of the measures and the fundamental tasks of the state in this crisis.
 Here, too, the picture is very ambivalent.

 MBS Insights: Where do you see the added value of your research for students?